Kumar-Jy/Windows-in-PocoF1-Without-PC/guide/troubleshooting.md

 ### INACCESSIBLE_BOOT_DEVICE BSOD
 This Blue Screen of Death likely means some broken driver installation.
 To fix this, reinstall windows using the [Installation guide](Installation.md).
 #
-### My screen is dimmer than before
-A weird workaround for this... is to just press the power button to put the phone to sleep, and again to wake it.
-Just works for some reason.
-#
 ### Wifi and mobile data not working
 Restart windows. if still not working, restore modem and persist from recovery.
 #